 How to start your career as an ethical hacker?

-This has created a plethora of opportunities for people well versed with the ins and the outs of ethical hacking or hacking in general.
+This has created a plethora of opportunities for people well-versed in the ins and outs of ethical hacking or hacking in general.
 However, not everybody who wants to be an ethical hacker can become an ethical hacker.
 There are certain skills that an individual needs to acquire to become an ethical hacker.
 If you are interested in becoming an ethical hacker, here are a few tips that can help you get started:

-Once you are well-versed with these programming languages and networking skills, you can learn the skills required for penetration testing, which is the most important skill that an ethical hacker must-have.
+Once you are well-versed in these programming languages and networking skills, you can learn the skills required for penetration testing, which is the most important skill that an ethical hacker must have.